garvit3835/product-docs-feature/recipes/exec-stages.md

 - Starting any sort of daemonized process (eg: `sudo systemctl start ...`)
     - docker daemon
     - mysqld, postgres, etc
-- While calling operations to kick-off indexing in IDEs is technically feasible in the build-time stage, it's best left to the startup-time stage.
+- While calling operations to kick-off indexing in IDEs is technically feasible in the build-time stage, it's best left to the launch-time stage.
 </details>

-## Startup-time
+## launch-time

-These steps are run using a systemctl unit at startup time.
+These steps are run using a systemctl unit at launch-time.
 Command blocks will be executed in the order in which they are specified in the recipe.

 {% hint style="warning" %}
-**run_at_startup_** needs to be prepended to the command name in order for it to get executed as a startup-time step.
+**run_at_startup_** needs to be prepended to the command name in order for it to get executed as a launch-time step.
 {% endhint %}

 Other than that, the same rules from the [Build-time](#build-time) stage apply.

-Here's an example of some startup-time steps:
+Here's an example of some launch-time steps:

 {% code overflow="wrap" lineNumbers="true" %}
 ```yaml